 - Revising Content: anticipating readers' needs and responses, testing and clarifying the thesis, generating more or different information, and deciding to include or exclude material

 - Revising Organization and Coherence: reordering content, paragraphing, reviewing and strengthening transitions

 - Revising Style: combining and decombining sentences to tighten and clarify ideas, and eliminating wordiness and redundancy

 Don't wait!
 Make an appointment today to start receiving help with ALL aspects of the writing process.

 - Expect to spend 45 minutes during a writing session.

 - Bring your syllabus, assignment sheet, readings, and/or class notes with you.

 - Be ready to explain, in your own words, what you want to work on, even if you're confused about it.

-- If you would like to work on an existing draft of your paper, bring a hard copy with you to the session.
+- If you would like to work on an existing draft of your paper, bring a hard copy to the session.

-- If you bring a draft, expect to read it to your writing assistant who will listen and give you feedback about its overall effect.
+- If you bring a draft, expect to read it to your Writing Assistant who will listen and provide you with feedback.